Ixeuticus/Sankaku-Channel-Downloader/README.md

+## UPDATE: This app is will be built from scratch in the following months to fix all the issues.

 # NO LONGER IN DEVELOPMENT

 # Sankaku Channel Downloader
 An unofficial app designed to download big number of images off Sankaku Channel